-Because I used to be that guy!
-80lbs bench press kicked my ass when I started lifting and now I can bench 4plates.
+I used to be that guy struggling!
+80lbs bench press kicked my ass when I started lifting and now I can bench 4 plates.
 I know you can progress quickly because I did it.
-You can make enormous gains on bench press if you’re just deliberate how you train it and don’t make excuses.
+You can make enormous gains on bench press if you know how to get there.

 Even if you’re stronger than the “skinny guy types”, if you can’t bench 225lbs yet or want to get a better bench faster – this article will help you out on that quest.
 The principles are sound for anyone, and any intermediate benching goal!